SMAPPNYU/pysmap/README.md

 note: there are no defaults, you have to specify the fields you want.

-# developer note: '.' field splitting
+# developer note '.' field splitting:

 there was a habit at the lab of creating one helper function that would take a tweet and a '.' delimited list of fields, split on this character to traverse into a json and save lots of coding time and lines of code. i wanted to leave a few lines here to explain why this is a bad idea in the context of the smapp lab: